 After the repair, the knee joint is carefully examined for bleeding or any other damage.
 The saline is then drained from the knee joint.
 Finally, the incisions are closed with sutures or steri-strips, and the knee is covered with a sterile dressing.

 You are most often discharged on the same day of your knee arthroscopy.
 Pain medicines are prescribed to manage pain.
 Crutches or a knee brace may be recommended for several weeks.
 A rehabilitation program may also be advised for a successful recovery.
 Therapeutic exercises aim to restore motion and strengthen the muscles of the leg and knee.

 Recovery after the surgery depends on the type of procedure performed.
 Recovery from simple procedures is often fast.
 Recovery from knee arthroscopy is much faster than that from an open knee surgery.

 Risks and Complications of Knee Arthroscopy

 Knee arthroscopy is a safe procedure; complications are very rare.
 Complications specific to knee arthroscopy include bleeding in the knee joint, infection, knee stiffness, blood clots or continuing knee problems.

-If you would like to have additional information on knee treatments or would like to learn more about knee arthroscopy, please contact Dr. Jimmy Chow, serving the communities of Phoenix, Arizona.
+If you would like to have additional information on knee treatments or would like to learn more about knee arthroscopy, please contact us for an evaluation.